Don-Laith/reading-notes/README.md

 ##  *Growth Mindset*
 ## What is a growth mindset?
+#### "A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
+A growth mindset is synonymous with a love of learning."
 ## 4 Benefits of the Growth Mindset :
 - Enjoy Life, Even When You’re Not Good At It
 - Improve Your Self-Insight and Self-Esteem